JoyZadan/html-css-portfolio-project/README.md

     * GitHub was and is being used as repository of the project source code.
 12. Balsamiq
     * Balsamiq was used to create the wireframes for the Train in XR website project.
+13. Favicon
+    * Favicon was used to create favicon.
-13. Chrome DevTools
+14. Chrome DevTools
     * Chrome DevTools was used to test the code and debug the code during the development process.
-14. Microsoft Edge DevTools
+15. Microsoft Edge DevTools
     * Microsoft Edge DevTools was used to test the code and debug the code during the development process.
-15. Safari DevTools
+16. Safari DevTools
     * Safari DevTools was used to test the code and debug the code during the development process.

 ## Testing